anamikasharaf/DrawMyEmotions/README.md

 3> Creating Art

-I am creating a random art based on emotion.
+I am creating a abstract art based on emotion.
 Color palette is selected at random.
 There are four layers of color on the canvas. background color, foreground color, layer1, layer2.
 Each layer of color has it’s own palette which gets selected randomly.

 I have divided the canvas into four quadrant.
 At a given time I work with combination of randomly picked two quadrant.
 Once quadrant is picked my layer1 and layer2 color’s quadrant will be picked based on which quadrant foreground art getting created.
 All the shapes are random and I use variation of different shapes to have more effect.